Data Relationship Schema Snippet

 - Key is not empty.

-3. The value is cell range address or Names, it is to get the table schema definition via the table address definition.
+3. The value is a cell range address or a name which specify the range of the table.

 4. The table address has to include two rows at least, one column header and one data row.
 If the table address is not valid, it will return #VALUE!.